-a.
+- a.
 A grievance shall be filed on a form prescribed by the County.
 Each grievance shall state the factual basis for the claim, cite the provision of the article allegedly violated, and state the name of each employee who it is contended has not been validly served with notice of layoff or not served in a timely manner, misplaced within the order of layoff or incorrectly identified for layoff under the order of layoff.
-Any grievance which either is not filed on a form prescribed by the County or which does not state the name of any employee contended to have been not validly served with notice of layoff or not served in a timely manner, misplaced within the order of any employee contended to have been not validly served with notice of layoff or not served in a timely manner, misplaced within the order of layoff or incorrectly identified for layoff or layoff or incorrectly identified for layoff or not served in a timely manner, misplaced within the order of layoff or incorrectly identified for layoff or incorrectly identified for layoff or not served in a timely manner, misplaced within the order of layoff or incorrectly identified for layoff or incorrectly identified for layoff or incorrectly identified for layoff or not served in a timely manner, misplaced within the order of layoff or incorrectly identified for layoff or layoff or layoff or incorrectly identified for layoff or layof b.
-All grievances shall be filed with the Office of Labor Relations.

-c.
-All grievances shall be filed not later than seven (7) calendar days following the date of service of the notice of layoff upon the employee or employees it is contended by the grievance were not validly served with notice of layoff or not served in a timely manner, misplaced within the order of layoff or incorrectly identified for layoff under the order of layoff.
+Any grievance which either is not filed on a form prescribed by the County or which does not state the name of any employee contended to have been not validly served with notice of layoff or not served in a timely manner, misplaced within the order of layoff or incorrectly identified for layoff under the order of layoff, shall be deemed invalid, null, and void. - b.
+Grievances shall be filed with the Office of Labor Relations. - c.
+Grievances shall be filed not later than seven (7) calendar days following the date of service of the notice of layoff upon the employee or employees it is contended by the grievance were not validly served with notice of layoff or not served in a timely manner, misplaced within the order of layoff or incorrectly identified for layoff under the order of layoff.
 Any grievance which is not received by the Office of Labor Relations within seven (7) calendar days following the date of service of such notice of layoff shall be deemed invalid, null and void, and a waiver of the employee or employees named in the grievance assert their rights.
 Grievances filed by the Union shall be considered timely if filed within seven (7) calendar days, from the date of notice, pursuant to Section 16.6.